The-Lab-LaBella/Wild_Yeast_Summer_2025/README.md

 You **must read this thoroughly**!
 It contains important safety information.

-You will **fill out your progress** on the google survey here: https://forms.gle/jR62L1rkjACeoGZe9
+You will **fill out your progress** on the google survey here: https://forms.gle/jR62L1rkjACeoGZe9 .
+Each time you see an empty checkmark - fill in the google form.

 You must also physically sign some of our SOPs.